Research Highlights from EGRP Grantees - 2015

 EGRP funds research in human populations to understand determinants of cancer occurrence and outcomes.
-The Program is the largest funder of cancer epidemiology grants nationally and worldwide, supporting approximately 300 grants and cooperative agreements annually.
+The Program is the largest funder of cancer epidemiology grants nationally and worldwide, supporting more than 250 grants and cooperative agreements annually.
 View a full list of active EGRP grants.

 The research featured below was funded in full or in part by EGRP: